The Editor is the heart of Mindsmith. It’s where lessons take shape into polished, interactive experiences that learners can easily absorb and apply.

 Choose from categories:

-Text → Title, header, paragraph.
+Text → Title, header, paragraph, quote, code, lists, and tables.

 To edit a tile: